 Puberty usually begins in girls 8-14, and in boys 9-15.
 If kids pass this normal age range without showing any signs of body changes, it's called delayed puberty.

-Dwarfism is a condition that is characterized by short stature.
+Dwarfism is characterized by short stature.
 Many of the possible complications of dwarfism are treatable, and people of short stature lead healthy, active lives.

 Most kids grow well but some have ”failure to thrive.”
 This means they don't gain weight as expected and may not grow as tall as they should.